leeyunsik1999/CS446-tokenization/src/textfiles/report.md

 # 3. (5%) List the software libraries you used, and for what purpose.

-The libraries used were collection, re, and matplotlib.pyplot.
+The libraries used were collection, re, and matplotlib.pyplot and unittest.

 Collection was used for the Counter data structure, which was used to count up the # of individual vocabulary occurrences in an efficient way, and to be able to easily fetch the top 300 terms.

 re was used for regexing to detect if terms matched the condition for stemming.

 matplotlib.pyplot was used to graph the total vocab - unique vocab graph.

+unittest was used for unit testing on abbreviations and stemming.

 # 4. (10%) Based on your experience, list two changes you might make to the tokenization or stemming rules to improve the output.